MohsinRaz3/next-folio/src/posts/gpt-3-generated-poetry.md

 I'll then talk about the best samples in each batch and anything I find interesting about them.

-Also I've pushed the [full set of results on GitHub](https://github.com/pixegami/gpt-3-poetry-results) if you wanted to check out the rest of the samples.

 ## 🧪 Results